 3. Anchor Ankle Tattoos

 Anchors are another design element that has been used in Western tattoos as far back as they go.
-Born of the nautical travails of sailors travelling to the South Pacific and the Orient, American traditional tattooing originally drew inspiration from this rough and tumble lifestyle, and the anchor was an essential part of a sailor’s life.
+Born of the nautical travails of sailors traveling to the South Pacific and the Orient, American Traditional tattooing originally drew inspiration from this rough and tumble lifestyle.
+The anchor was an essential part of a sailor’s life.

 4. Simple Ankle Ink

-Thanks to a precise application of black lines and well planned composition, this simple ankle tattoo perfectly recreates a set of spinning cogs that undoubtedly holds powerful meaning for the wearer.
+Thanks to a precise application of black lines and well-planned composition, this simple perfectly recreates a set of spinning cogs that undoubtedly hold powerful meaning for the wearer.

-In this piece—reminiscent of pencil sketches— the artist takes an illustrative approach to the molar tooth that utilizes a bold black outline, expert hatching for shading as well as darker tones to add a sense of depth and complete this excellent ankle tattoo.
+In this piece reminiscent of pencil sketches, the takes an illustrative approach to the molar tooth that utilizes a bold black outline, expert hatching for as well as darker tones to add a sense of depth to this excellent .

-This clean and simple tattoo uses a limited number of precise lines to create a pineapple, eschewing any shading or gray tones in favor of a stripped down interpretation of this tropical fruit.
+This clean and simple uses a limited number of precise lines to create a pineapple, eschewing any or gray tones in favor of a stripped-down interpretation of this tropical fruit.

-Two arrows crossed, probably one of the simplest tattoos you can find, this piece is applied to the ankle using clean lines and a steady hand.
+Two arrows crossed, probably one of the simplest tattoos you can find; this piece is applied to the using clean lines and a steady hand.

-Here, a laurel wreath, the quintessential Greek symbol of victory— both in the arena and on the battlefield—is created using black ink with excellent placement framing the ankle joint that makes for a more pleasing composition.
+Here, a laurel wreath, the quintessential Greek symbol of victory, both in the arena and on the battlefield, is created using with excellent placement framing the joint that makes for a more pleasing composition.

-This is an interesting tattoo—as much for the line work as for the intriguing use of negative space—that perfectly recreates the naturally chaotic nature of a spider’s web.
+This is an interesting as much for the line work as for the intriguing use of negative space that perfectly recreates the naturally chaotic nature of a spider’s web.

-There is no doubt that large and intricate tattoos are appealing, however there is something to be said for small and simple designs.
+There is no doubt that large and intricate is appealing; however, there is something to be said about simple and .
 There is an understated elegance to these clean pieces that more complex tattoos often lack.
-These simple designs are perfectly suited for the ankle thanks to the limited line work and use of negative space; from the classic smiley face we all know, to more unique and interesting designs that call to mind pencil sketches, these unpretentious pieces make for excellent ankle tattoos.
+These simple designs are perfectly suited for the , thanks to the limited linework and use of negative space.
+From the classic smiley face we all know to the more unique and interesting designs that call to mind pencil sketches, these unpretentious pieces make for excellent .

 5. Ankle Script Tattoos

-A straightforward way to add meaning to a tattoo that is a bit more obvious than the shapes, patterns and designs is to add script.
-For some people the best way to commemorate the birth of a child or two people entering a marriage is to get the date alongside a meaningful quote inked on their skin.
+A straightforward way to add meaning to a is to add script.
+For some people, the best way to commemorate the birth of a child or one’s wedding day is to put the date alongside a meaningful quote inked on their skin.

-Thankfully, tattoo artists understand the importance of script in their work and most artists spend time developing this skill in order to deliver clean, precise script.
-The endless variety of different fonts and typefaces also means that everyone can find a style that fits with their sensibilities, whether that is bold and straightforward or a more complex and stylized script.
+Thankfully, artists understand the importance of script in their work, so most artists spend time developing this skill in order to deliver clean, precise script.
+The endless variety of fonts and typefaces also means that everyone can find a style that fits their sensibilities, whether that is bold and straightforward or a more complex and stylized script.

 6. Geography and Ankle Compass Tattoos

-Tattoos are great ways to commemorate different aspects of life, from family and friends, to the hobbies and past times that make life a bit more fun; these are all great inspiration for permanent body art.
-It’s no surprise then that many choose designs that incorporate specific geographical features and maps into tattoos.
+Tattoos are great ways to commemorate different aspects of life, from family and friends to the hobbies and pastimes that make life a bit more fun.
+These all provide great inspiration for permanent .
+It’s no surprise then that many choose that incorporates specific geographical features and maps.

-Many people use cartographic elements in tattoos as a way to represent the bond they have with specific parts of world.
-Whether it is the town where they were born and raised, or all the different counties they have lived in, geographic tattoos are great ways to commemorate these deep feelings of connection with a location.
+Many people use cartographic elements in tattoos as a way to represent the bond they have with specific parts of the world.
+Whether it is the town where they were born and raised, or all the different counties they have lived in, geographic tattoos provide a great way to commemorate deep feelings of connection with a location.

 Compasses are another powerful element that can be utilized in these tattoos.
 A compass is an instantly recognizable instrument that holds a variety of meanings.
-Probably the most common significance associated with these cartographic tools is the power they have to help someone orientate themselves: when you have a compass you always know where you are, and many people choose to get these ankle tattoos to remind them that in order to know where you are going, you first have to understand where you are.
+Probably the most common significance associated with this cartographic tool is its power to help people orient themselves.
+When you have a compass, you always know where you are.
+Many people choose to get these to remind them that in order to get to their destination, they have to know where they are.

 7. Sun Surf and Sand Ankle Tattoos